canvas-medical/documentation/collections/_api/communication.md

             type: string
             description: The unique Canvas identifier of the Communication
           - name: recipient
-            type: string
+            type: array[json]
             description: FHIR resource for the recipient, either a Patient or Practitioner
           - name: sender
             type: string
-          - description: FHIR resource for the sender, either a Patient or Practitioner
+            description: FHIR resource for the sender, either a Patient or Practitioner
         endpoints: [create, search]
         create:
           description: >-